Collaborating with the ARA

 Inclusive re-opening survey and webinar

-Following this survey, we ran a webinar in August where participants could discuss a series of scenarios based on some of the most commonly listed concerns and queries mentioned by respondents.
+Following this survey, we ran webinars in August 2020 and May 2021 where participants could discuss a series of scenarios based on some of the most commonly listed concerns and queries mentioned by respondents.
 The participants looked at how these scenarios can be managed to best benefit those concerned.
 We have created a worksheet of additional scenarios which archive services can work through to consider how they would respond to different situations.

 Download the inclusive re-opening scenarios worksheet (PDF, 0.26MB)